dmathe18/general_dynamics_roa_profit_driver_analysis/README.md

 # general_dynamics_roa_profit_driver_analysis
 This repository contains the original excel documents, analyzed excel documents with Excel formulas and data visualizations, and a README file that summarizes findings from a ROA profit driver analysis performed for General Dynamics Corporation.
+It also contains a copy of the Google Colaboratory notebook used to re-create the data exploration analysis and data visualizations using Python.

 # General Dynamics Corporation ROA Profit Driver Analysis